|

 Instructor: Debbie Burke

 Villains are antagonists but antagonists are not necessarily villains.
-This workshop traces steps a villain goes through in their quest for power and control while examining different types of opposition in storytelling.
-Useful for writers of fiction and valuable for nonfiction and memoir as well.
+Trace a villain's quest for power and control while examining different types of opposition in storytelling.
+Valuable for writers of fiction, nonfiction and memoir.
 Required text: "The Villain's Journey: How to Create Villains Readers Love to Hate" by Debbie Burke

 |